 The COVID-19 pandemic has highlighted the critical need for communities to be connected through broadband and cellular services as well as the stark inequality of service between communities.
 Ontarians need connectivity to access work, education, food, health care, and other necessities.
 Businesses need to be able to leverage online tools to improve sales, services, and efficiency.
 COVID-19 has increased the strain on rural communities already dealing with poor internet service due to low population density or geography.

 AMO has long advocated for universal access to high-speed, reliable, and affordable broadband and cellular connectivity.
 In the 21st century, broadband is a necessity, not a luxury.
 That is why AMO was pleased to see the federal government commit nearly $3 billion and the provincial government commit nearly $4 billion to improve connectivity in communities that need it.

 Given the diversity across communities, one size or solution will not fit all.
 That is why AMO remains neutral to technology or service providers and is simply focused on finding the most effective solutions to meet a critical need.
-For example, last fall AMO partnered with the Rural Ontario Municipalities Association (ROMA) to develop a Broadband Connectivity Municipal Primer and Municipal Roadmap.
+For example, in November 2020, AMO partnered with the Rural Ontario Municipalities Association (ROMA) to develop a Broadband Connectivity Municipal Primer and Municipal Roadmap.
 These documents outline how municipal governments can help their communities by improving cellular and broadband connectivity for their students, families, businesses, and seniors.
 Connectivity will be particularly vital to Ontario’s economic recovery in a post-pandemic world.